In this article, we’ll talk about the difference between a concordance and a cross reference and how they can help you in your own Bible study.

 A cross reference is a verse that has a similar theme or topic as the verse that you are reading.
 In the Olive Tree Bible App, these are most easily found in the Resource Guide under Related Verses.

-In the above screenshot, I’m reading Ephesians 4 in the NIV.
-Under related verses I see eight cross reference entries that are already a part of the NIV translation.
+In the above screenshot, I’m reading Ephesians 4 in the New International Version.
+Under Related Verses, I see eight cross reference entries that are already a part of the NIV translation.
 I can tap the resource of my choice to bring up the specific cross references related to the text open in my main window.

 In the image above, I chose the Treasury of Scripture Knowledge and now see a list of topics and words sorted by verse.
 A great thing about the Olive Tree Bible App is that I can tap any of these verses for a quick look without having to leave my primary reading.

 Cross references are a great tool when you are trying to study themes or topics found in all of Scripture.
 However, if you want to do a specific word study then you’ll want to use a concordance.

 A concordance offers more precise lookups on specific words than a cross reference and shows you where those words appear throughout Scripture.
 Like cross references, many Bible translations include a brief concordance section with the text but in order to do comprehensive word study a dedicated resource is the way to go.
 In the Olive Tree Bible App, the easiest way to use a concordance is via the Lookup feature.

 In this screenshot below, I’ve tapped on the word patient in Ephesians 4:2.
 I then tap on Lookup.